iaunamba/iaunamba.github.io/content/authors/yonatanmc/_index.md

 ---
 # Display name
-title: Yonatan Mamani-Coaquira
+title: Aonatan Mamani-Coaquira

 # Full Name (for SEO)
-first_name: Yonatan
+first_name: Aonatan
 last_name: Mamani-Coaquira

 # Is this the primary user of the site?